perpetualKid/GetText.NET/README.md

 ```csharp
 	catalog.PluralRule = new PluralRule(numPlurals, n => ( n == 1 ?
 0 : 1 ));
 ```
-Also you can create custom plural rule generator by implementing IPluralRuleGenerator interface, which will create a PluralRule for any culture.
+Custom plural rule generator can be created by implementing IPluralRuleGenerator interface, which will create a PluralRule for any culture.

 Debugging
 ---------

 Debug version of the GetText.NET binary outputs debug messages to System.Diagnostics.Trace.
-You can register trace listeners to see GetText.NET debug messages.
+Register trace listeners to see GetText.NET debug messages.
 Please note that Release version of the GetText.NET binary does not produse any trace messages.

 ```csharp